Ray Robson

-Ray Robson (born October 25, 1994) is an American chess player.
-He was awarded the title of Grandmaster by FIDE in 2010.
-Robson fulfilled the requirements for the title in 2009 at the age of 14 years, 11 months and 16 days, making him the youngest ever United States Grandmaster at the time.
+Ray Robson (born October 25, 1994) is an American chess grandmaster.
+He achieved the grandmaster title in 2010, at the time the youngest American player to be awarded the title by FIDE.

 Early life

-Robson was born in Guam to Gary Robson, a professor at the college of education (applied linguistics) at St. Petersburg College, and Yee-chen, a kindergarten teacher at Country Day School.
+Robson was born in Guam to American father Gary Robson, a professor at the college of education (applied linguistics) at St. Petersburg College, and Chinese mother Yee-chen, a kindergarten teacher at Country Day School.
 They later moved to Largo, Florida and then Clearwater, Florida.
 As an only child, he learned chess from his father at age three.
 He attended public school for kindergarten, then a public school for the gifted in first grade, then from grades 2-5 he was at a private Montessori school.
 He started homeschooling in grade 6.

 Robson said as a child that he wanted to become a professional chess player, and his parents hoped for him to gain a chess scholarship to college.
 In April 2005, at the Super Nationals (the world's largest scholastic chess tournament) in Nashville, Tennessee, he won every match he played and emerged as the national champion in the elementary age (K-6) division.
 By winning this title, he earned a four-year scholarship covering full tuition and fees, along with a housing stipend, to the University of Texas at Dallas.
 The scholarship has a cash value of about $48,000 to non-Texas residents.
 The only stipulation is that the winner must meet the university's entrance requirements at matriculation.
 In 2009 Robson was the recipient of the Samford Fellowship.
 In early 2012, Robson decided to attend Webster University instead of UT Dallas.

 In August 2012, Robson started his full-time study at Webster University in St. Louis under the SPICE Program, founded by former Women's World Champion Susan Polgar.